Thelukepet/course/assignments/A2-mapreduce.md

 Use the Map-Reduce documentation to get started:
 [tutorial WordCount v1.0](https://hadoop.apache.org/docs/r2.7.3/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html#Example:_WordCount_v1.0)

+If you clone your assignment repository, you find the example `WordCount.java` as starting point.

 Address at least the following questions:
 + What happens when you ran the commands in the _Standalone_ part of the tutorial?
 + What is different in the _Pseudo-Distributed_ case?